 Field: These are the cool-looking camo uniforms you see Marines wearing, including combat utility, flight suit, and mountain warfare, with combat utility being the most popular.

-Dress: Marines use these types of uniforms at social functions, parades, and ceremonies that include the blue coat with sky blue trousers and slacks that you’re used to seeing Marine recruiters wearing.
+Dress: Marines use these types of uniforms at social functions, parades, and ceremonies that including the blue coat with sky blue trousers and slacks that you’re used to seeing Marine recruiters wearing.

 Service: Service uniforms, which are distinguished by their unique khaki shirts with green trousers and slacks, are another type of uniform used for social events and parades